Skip to content

 Photo of the blog author, Carol.

-Andrew really wanted to do more for bees; he wanted to try beekeeping.
-For years, he studied honey bees.
+For years, Andrew studied honey bees.
 He involved the whole family with honey bee books and videos.
-Andrew and our daughter, Emma, both took an online beekeeping class through Penn State Extension.
+Andrew and our daughter, Emma, took an online beekeeping class through Penn State Extension.
 Andrew joined online Facebook groups where there was an overload of opinions and information.

-Because our daughters spoke so much about our journey into learning about bees, their art teacher offered us an amazing opportunity.
-She gifted us with two bee colonies, and this was the push we needed into beekeeping.
+Because our daughters spoke so much about their dad’s obsession, their art teacher offered us an amazing opportunity.
+She gifted us with two bee colonies, and this pushed us right into the bunny…er…bee? hole.

 photo of our family beekeeping

 One short week after receiving our colonies, we discovered swarm cells in one of the colonies.
-As new, nervous beekeepers, we were thrown into our first split just days after beginning our adventure.
-And it wouldn’t be our only split of the summer!
+So there we were, making our first split just days after beginning our adventure.
+And we learned how easy it is to increase our numbers.

 picture of a honey bee swarm cell

 We loved sitting outside and watching the bees come and go.
 We watched them return with legs full of pollen.
-We found it relaxing to simply listen and watch the bees go about their day.
-And we learned that a colony can grow quickly!
-Our new hobby quickly became an obsession.
+We found it relaxing to listen and watch the bees go about their day.
+You would find our lawn chairs set out in front of the hives.

 picture of a swarm of honey bees hanging on a tree branch

 We’re here to share our passion for bees, and to help others who have been on the fence about becoming beekeepers.
-And even if you don’t want to be a beekeeper, there are many ways to help the bees and your local beekeepers!
+You don’t have to be a beekeeper to be bee obsessed!